Yassine Azzagari: Career

 Azzagari started his career with VV Kloetinge and later played youth football for JVOZ before transferring to NAC Breda in 2018.
 After appearing in the matchday squad for the first time in a 4–0 defeat at home to Feyenoord on 24 April 2019, Azzagari made his debut for the club in the final game of the season on 15 May 2019 as a substitute in a 0–0 Eredivisie draw with PEC Zwolle, with Breda relegated to the Eerste Divisie.
 He signed his first professional contract with the club the following month, signing a contract until mid-2022.
 After being ruled out by injury for the early parts of the 2019–20 season, He scored from 40 yards for NAC Breda U19 in December 2019, before making his first appearance of the season against Jong AZ on 17 January 2020, and his first senior start against Go Ahead Eagles nine days later.
 He appeared 9 times across the 2018–19 season.

 On 8 May 2022, Azzagari signed a two-year contract with FC Eindhoven, with an option for an additional year.
+On 5 January 2024, his contract with Eindhoven was terminated by mutual consent.